Skip to content

 Available with any of the following subscriptions, except where noted:

-During enrolment to HubSpot Payments, HubSpot may occasionally need to request additional information or speak with you to complete the underwriting process before activating your account.
+During enrollment in HubSpot payments, HubSpot may need to request additional information to complete the underwriting process before activating your account.
 Learn how to prepare for the underwriting process below.

-Please note: HubSpot payments is a separate payments processor from Stripe payment processing.
-HubSpot payments is only available to companies based in the United States with a Starter, Professional, or Enterprise subscription, and allows the collection of payments in USD, while Stripe payment processing is available internationally for all subscriptions, and supports additional currencies.
-If you have an existing Stripe account, learn how to connect it as a payment processing option rather than using HubSpot payments.
+Please note: HubSpot payments is a separate payment processor from Stripe payment processing.
+HubSpot payments is only available to companies based in the United States, the United Kingdom, and Canada, with a Starter, Professional, or Enterprise subscription, and allows you to collect payments in USD, CAD, and GBP.
+Stripe payment processing is available internationally for all subscriptions, and supports additional currencies.
+If you have an existing Stripe account, learn how to connect it as a payment processing option instead of using HubSpot payments.

 What is underwriting?

-1. Application submission: you’ll provide information about your business, including legal details, and any relevant financial documentation.
+1. Application submission: provide information about your business, including legal details, and any relevant financial documentation.

-3. Credit risk assessment: we assess your credit health and payment history to determine if you can manage potential refunds, chargebacks, or other liabilities.
+3. Credit risk assessment: your credit health and payment history are assessed to determine if you can manage potential refunds, chargebacks, or other liabilities.

-4. Information review: our team evaluates all of the above details to confirm your business aligns with our compliance and risk guidelines, before we approve your account for payment processing.
+4. Information review: HubSpot evaluates all the above details to confirm your business aligns with compliance and risk guidelines.
+If met, your account is approved for payment processing.

-Occasionally, we can’t make a determination based on the initial details provided and will need more information to proceed.
+Sometimes, we can’t make a determination based on the initial information provided and will need more information to proceed.

 What happens if additional information is needed to process my application?